By Jean Hofve, DVM

 Cats have an absolute requirement for the nutrients taurine and arachadonic acid that are found naturally only in animal products, with one exception: a type of seaweed that contains arachadonate.
 Taurine can be chemically synthesized (although the process is so environmentally harsh that all synthetic taurine used in the U.S. is imported from China).
 These additives can be used to make a diet that is chemically complete.
 However, natural sources of taurine and arachadonic acid contain many other amino acids, enzymes, co-factors, and other complex nutrients that may also be important for the cat’s overall health.
 Science has shown us that whole-food derived nutrients are, in almost all cases, far superior and healthy than synthetic versions.
 For instance, ascorbic acid is the active ingredient in Vitamin C. However, natural Vitamin C contains many other components, including rutin, bioflavonoids, and other co-factors.

 These diets all rely on chemical analysis to verify their nutritional adequacy.
-They follow the Cat Food Nutrient Profiles established by the Association of American Feed Control Officials (AAFCO) in 1990.
-However, these standards are ancient compared to current knowledge; and even when they are updated in 2016, they will still be relying on data that is already more than a decade out of date.
+They follow the Cat Food Nutrient Profiles established by the Association of American Feed Control Officials (AAFCO) in 2016, but they still relied on data that was already more than a decade out of date then.
 Pet nutrition experts also agree that feeding tests are far superior to the Nutrient Profiles for assessing nutritional adequacy (although both are far from perfect).
-Many pet foods that met these Profiles have proven to be dangerously inadequate when fed long term.
+Many pet foods that meet the profiles may be inadequate in the long term.

-Cats consuming meat have a naturally low urinary pH; vegetables and grains cause the urine pH to be alkaline, which can cause urinary crystals and stones to form.
+Cats consuming meat have a naturally low urinary pH.
+Vegetables and grains cause the urine pH to be more like a cow–alkaline–which can cause urinary crystals and stones to form.
 These can become life-threatening.
 While the food producers skim over this problem, the website Vegan Cats is at least honest about the risk.
 They recommend frequent testing of the cat’s urine pH to make sure it is remaining in the normal range (6.5 or less), and therefore less likely to create struvite crystals and stones in the bladder.

 The truth is that science just doesn’t know enough about the cat’s nutritional needs to ensure the long-term safety of vegetarian and vegan diets for cats.
-While there are many anecdotal tales of cats thriving on vegetarian and vegan foods, it is a path that requires great commitment and a willingness to be flexible on the part of the guardian.
+While there are many anecdotal tales of cats thriving on vegetarian and vegan foods, it is a path that requires great commitment, frequent health checks, and a willingness to be flexible on the part of the guardian.

 The ethical dilemma

-If you are considering a vegetarian rather than vegan diet, a lacto-ovo vegetarian diet has more flexibility by allowing dairy products and eggs as protein sources.
+If you are considering a vegetarian rather than vegan diet for your cat, a lacto-ovo vegetarian diet has more flexibility by allowing dairy products and eggs as protein sources.
 However, you should know that in terms of suffering, animals raised to be food themselves are actually better off than dairy cattle and egg-laying chickens, who live far longer and surely crueler lives as production machines, and still face death at the slaughterhouse when they are too worn out to be worth keeping.

 There is also the moral question of whether we should slaughter one animal (chicken or cow) to feed another animal (cat or dog).
 As Dr. Michael Fox asked, “Can we justify using parts of many other severely deprived and prematurely killed nonhuman animals to maintain each individual cat’s well-being?”